-6.Socioeconomic benefits of continued use Information about societal and economic benefits associated with a use is important in the application and authorisation decision making phase.
+6.Socio-economic benefits of continued use

+Information about societal and economic benefits associated with a use is important in the application and authorisation decision making phase.
 In case risks are not demonstrated to be adequately controlled by an applicant or the authorisation can only be granted via the socio-economic route, the Socio-economic Analysis Committee (SEAC) compares the impacts to human health and/or the environment arising from the use of the substance with the benefits of the continued use.
 This is done when developing an opinion whether to grant an authorisation.

+7.Potential competitive disadvantage

-7.Burden for industry and potential competitive disadvantage Although subjecting the substance to authorisation may have an impact on individual companies in their capacity as manufacturers, importers, suppliers and/or users of the substance, these companies are generally not disadvantaged by this measure as it has the same impact on all other suppliers/users of the substance in the EU market, e.g. no matter whether a supplier is located outside or inside the EU.
+Although subjecting the substance to authorisation may have an impact on individual companies in their capacity as manufacturers, importers, suppliers and/or users of the substance, these companies are generally not disadvantaged by this measure as it has the same impact on all other suppliers/users of the substance in the EU market, e.g. no matter whether a supplier is located outside or inside the EU.
 To the extent the substance may be present in imported articles, ECHA shall investigate after the sunset date if this poses a risk which is not adequately controlled.
 In that case it shall propose a restriction on these articles as per Article 69(2) of the REACH Regulation.

 It is acknowledged that for certain production processes higher costs in comparison with competitors outside the EU may arise, if companies need an authorisation.
-These include for instance the use of a substance as process chemical in the production of articles where the substance (or residues) does not end up in the article; or use in the formulation of mixtures having concentrations below the limit relevant for authorisation.
+These include for instance use of a substance as process chemical in the production of articles where the substance (or residues) does not end up in the article; or use in the formulation of mixtures having concentrations below the limit relevant for authorisation.
 Even though the use of the mixture is outside the scope of authorisation, still its formulation/production in the EU would require authorisation.
 The cost increase in these cases will apparently depend on the application fee and, in particular, on the costs of preparing the application.
+Its actual effect on the competitiveness of the respective industry in the EU will depend on the specific case (e.g. on the level of the overall production cost, including capital, raw material, and labour cost), but will often be relatively low.